BriskenFinancials/use-case-template/cards/UC10000426-L-04-conduct-fit-to-standard-workshop-to-map-requirements-to-sap-mbc.md

 ## Outcome

-You will be able to confidently Schedule a fit-to-standard workshop with all relevant stakeholders from the customers team. accelerating progress and improving project alignment
+This enables you to schedule a fit-to-standard workshop with all relevant stakeholders from the customers team

 ![Footer Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-L-04-bottom.png)